AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 ### Listing all tutorials : `list`

-Shows a list of all tutorials in the address book.
+Shows a list of all tutorials in the TAbs.

 Format: `list`

 ### Editing a tutorial : `edit`

-Edits an existing tutorial in the address book.
+Edits an existing tutorial in the TAbs.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`